 - Loss of confidence

-Is there a time limit for Brain Injury Compensation?
+Is there a time limit for brain injury compensation claims?

-- Court proceedings must be started within three years from the date of the incident
+- Court proceedings must start within three years of the date of the incident

 - The time limit does not apply if the injured person is under 18 years old at the time of injury (when the time limit is extended until that person’s 21st birthday)